ifd3f/astralbijection/README.md

 I'm Astrid and I like to code.

-- 🔭 I’m currently working on building a Kubernetes cluster at home.
+- 🔭 I’m currently building a Kubernetes cluster at home!
-- 🌱 I’m currently learning Kubernetes and DevOps
+- 🌱 I’m currently learning DevOps and web development.
 - 📫 How to reach me:
   - via email [astrid@astrid.tech](mailto:astrid@astrid.tech)
   - connect with me on [LinkedIn](https://linkedin.com/in/astrid-a-yu)